mikes222/isolate_task_queue/README.md

 # isolate_task_queue

-A Dart package that provides a task queue mechanism utilizing Flutter isolates to manage and execute asynchronous tasks sequentially.
+A Dart package that provides a task queue mechanism as well as isolates to manage and execute asynchronous tasks.

 # Features